Privacy notice for Children’s Services: your information and you - Overview

 • the NHS

-As part of the response to public health emergencies like the coronavirus, East Sussex County Council has duty to share information with other responder organisations under the Civil Contingencies Act (2004).
-These organisations include other local authorities, the Police, Fire services, Ambulance services, the NHS, and Public Health England.
+During emergencies like coronavirus, we must share information with other organisations to help.
+These include other local councils, the Police, Fire services, Ambulance services, the NHS, and Public Health England.

-We may use the information we hold about you to assist in the detection and prevention of crime or fraud.
-We may also sometimes need to share your information with other government organisations so that they can monitor how we are doing and plan national services.
+We may use the information we have about you to help stop crime or fraud.
+Sometimes, we may need to share your information with other government organisations to check how we are doing and plan national services.

 We may also share your information if it is needed to protect you or someone else from harm.

-• to be informed why, where and how we use your information
+• to know why, where, and how we use your information

-• to ask for your information to be corrected if it is inaccurate or incomplete
+• to ask for your information to be corrected if it is wrong or incomplete

-• to ask for your information to be deleted or removed where there is no need for us to continue processing it
+• to ask for your information to be deleted if we don’t need it anymore

-• to ask us to restrict the use of your information
+• to ask us to pause using your information

-• to ask us to copy or transfer your information from one IT system to another in a safe and secure way, without impacting the quality of the information
+• to ask us to safely move your information from one computer system to another

-• to object to how your information is used
+• to object to how we use your information

-• to challenge any decisions made without human intervention (automated decision making)
+• to question any decisions made by computers without human involvement

-You can ask to see your information using your rights under data protection legislation.
-This is known as a Subject Access Request.
-If you are a child or young person, we will need to consider whether you are mature enough to understand your rights.
-If we are confident you can understand your rights, we will respond directly to you.
-We may allow a parent or guardian to exercise a child’s rights on their behalf if the child agrees to this or if it is in the best interests of the child.
+You can ask to see your information using your rights under the law.
+This is called a Subject Access Request.
+If you are a child or young person, we will check if you understand your rights.
+If we think you do, we will answer you directly.
+We might allow a parent or guardian to use a child’s rights for them if the child agrees or if it’s best for the child.

-Please see data subject rights for further details.
+Please see data subject rights for more details.

 Should you have any further queries on the uses of your information, please speak to the manager of the service you have been dealing with.

-Should you wish to lodge a complaint about the use of your information, please contact:
+Should you wish to complain about the use of your information, please contact:

 Children’s Services Customer Relations Team